 Remember, This Is Just a Small Portion of Roatan

 For many, visiting Mahogany Bay is idyllic.
-But if you’re an explorer, then know there is a whole lot more of the island to explore.
+But if you’re an explorer, then know there is a whole lot more of the island to check out.
 All told, Roatan is 30 miles from end-to-end, with gorgeous beaches dotted around.
 If you’re a diver or snorkeler, the area has one of the largest barrier reefs in the world.
 In other words, it might be worth checking out the excursions offered or set up your own up for when you visit.
 There’s an entire world out there beyond the port area.

 Bring Some Cash Into Port